The Goddess – Carmina Burana!

 THIS is a performance you will not want to miss!

-You may know the version for full orchestra, boys chorus and large choir.
-True Concord brings you into the action with this colorful chamber version, authorized by Orff, for choir, two pianos and percussion.
+You may know the version for full orchestra and large choirs.
+True Concord brings you into the action with this colorful chamber version.

 If all the World were mine, from the sea to the Rhine, I would do without it, if the Queen of England would lie in my arms.
 Hey!

 The capricious goddess Fortuna is often depicted as blind — all feel her arbitrary caresses in their lives.